tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

-When you learn a sentence for the first time, make sure to read and understand it fully, even if you don't want to read it every time the cards comes up.
+When you learn a sentence for the first time, make sure to read and understand it fully, even if you don't want to read it every time the card comes up.
 Understanding the context greatly helps in understanding of the target word.

 Follow [this link](setting-up-anki.html#import-an-example-mining-deck) to download